-And that pre-existing political landscape includes the emergence over the past year of the Green New Deal as a mass political demand, and the millions of working people energized by Sanders’ 2020 primary campaign.
+And that pre-existing political landscape include the emergence over the past year of the Green New Deal as a mass political demand and the millions of working people energized by Sanders’ 2020 primary campaign.

 A final reason to advance our struggle with some degree of confidence is that the immediate pandemic response is already trending in the direction of normalizing demands for government action that puts the rights of the working class ahead of profits and even property rights.

 The Ambiguous Role of the State in this Crisis

 Where is the state in all of this?
 Its typical role has been to secure the conditions for capital accumulation, frequently at the expense of workers and our communities.
 And the federal government is trying to play that usual role now, as corporate bailouts in the recent CARES Act illustrate.
 But there are limits to both fiscal bailouts and monetary tools in the face of conditions in which aggregate demand has fallen precipitously in multiple sectors of the economy.
 According to Jerome Ross in Tribune “total debt reached $253 trillion in late 2019, or the equivalent of 322% of global GDP.”

 Indeed, today, at the state and local level, the usual role of the state has been overshadowed by an unaccustomed and opposite one: Through enforcing shelter-in-place orders, state sectors are literally forcing businesses deemed non-essential to the pandemic response to shut down.
 It is as if the state were siding — if only in a tentative, uneven, and half-hearted way — with militant workers who are fighting for their lives against bosses who care more about stemming their losses than about the death of their workforce.